As the year is getting in the full climax, many film projects are wrapping up production and preparing to the premiere.

 2. Baxu and The Giants

-This live action short film explores how rhino poaching triggers social change in a village in Damaraland, told through the eyes of an 8 year old girl, Baxu, who is in touch with nature and her own heritage.
-The film comes with a sense of poetry in the imagery; the music and the way the young hero tells her story, promising to take the viewer from the time of hunter-gatherers into modern day.
+This live-action short film explores how rhino poaching triggers a social change in a village in Damaraland, told through the eyes of an 8-year-old girl, Baxu, who is in touch with nature and her own heritage.
+The film comes with a sense of poetry in the imagery; the music and the way the young hero tells her story, promising to take the viewer from the time of hunter-gatherers into the modern day.

 Director: Florian Schott